ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/stac/stac/index.md

 But How?

-Because STAC is a way to serve earth observation data via it's metadata.
+Because STAC is a way to serve earth observation data via its metadata.
 >STAC aims to make that much easier, by providing common metadata to expose geospatial assets.

 What makes a STAC?